ishchow/dotfiles/README.md

 ├── home            # Contains dotfiles that are not managed by chezmoi (typically these are symlinked manually) ├── misc            # Contains anything that doesn't cleanly fit into the other folders
 ```

+## Supported and Tested Platforms
+These are the platforms that this repo is used to manage and tested with:
+- Windows 11 or above
+- Linux
+    - Scipts to install packages and instructions on bootstrapping only support OpenSUSE Tumbleweed
+    - But the rest of the config works fine on any Linux system (theoretically, not tested)
+- MacOS
+    - Apple Silicon
+    - Sequoia or above
+        - Techincally can work on Intel Mac but some paths may be hardcoded to Apple Silicon paths

 # Install bootstrap dependencies